gaalcaras/ncm-R/README.md

 ### Snippets

+If [UltiSnips](https://github.com/sirver/UltiSnips) and its [ncm2
-If [UltiSnips](https://github.com/sirver/UltiSnips) is installed, pressing
+module](https://github.com/ncm2/ncm2-ultisnips) is installed, pressing
 <kbd>Tab</kbd> after selecting a completion suggestion will **expand syntax
 snippets**.
 Snippets in ncm-R are designed to help you save a few keystrokes by writing some code for you.
 I find it particularly useful with function